Code-Institute-Submissions/Geoskincare-Malaysia/README.md

        1. As a Site Owner, I want the promotion to attract First Time Visitor and Return Customer.
        2. As a Site Owner, I want First Time Visitor to have interest in the brand because of the information in this site.
        3. As a Site Owner, I want Frequent User to know right away what is the promotion for this month.
-       4. As a Site Owner, I want to gain more customer from this site.
+       4. As a Site Owner, I want to gain more customers from this site.

 - ### Design